DIY Wood Pumpkin for Easy Fall Front Porch Decor

 Chalkboard Wooden Pumpkin Supplies

 This wooden pumpkin is made from leftover flooring underlay and chalk pens.
-It takes a day to make it because of the time it takes for the chalkboard paint to dry.
+It takes about a day to make because the chalkboard paint needs time to dry

 - A scrap piece of underlay or plywood